Search for new physics in the final state with a single photon and large missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 \section{Summary}

 Proton-proton collisions producing a high transverse momentum photon and large missing transverse momentum have been investigated to search for new phenomena, using a data set corresponding to \currentL\fbinv of integrated luminosity recorded at $\sqrt{s} = 13\TeV$ at the LHC.
 No deviations from the standard model predictions are observed.
 For the simplified dark matter production models considered, the observed (expected) lower limit on the mediator mass is 1085 (1300)\GeV in both cases for a 1\GeV dark matter particle mass.
 For an effective electroweak dark matter contact interaction, the observed (expected) lower limit on the suppression parameter $\Lambda$ is 940 (1000)\GeV, which is an improvement of 10\% (5\%) over the 2016 analysis, while for the model with extra spatial dimensions, values of the effective Planck scale \mD up to 3.2\TeV are excluded between 3 and 6 extra dimensions, improving upon the 2016 results by 10\% (11\%).
 These results set the most stringent limits to date on these parameters of the electroweak contact interaction and extra dimension models in the monophoton final state.
+The improvement in the expected limits obtained with the full 2016--2018 data set on the parameters of the model is modest, of the order of 10--14\% (30--40\% in the expected cross sections limits) compared to 2016.
+This occurs for two reasons.
+Firstly, the increased instantaneous luminosity of the collider in the later data-taking years necessitated higher thresholds on \ptmiss and \ETg in the trigger.
+The corresponding adjustments in the event selection result in a reduction of acceptance, and of the lever arm for distinguishing signal from background in the shape of the \ETg distributions.
+Secondly, because systematic uncertainties, mainly the theoretical QCD scale and electroweak uncertainties in the \zinvg and \wlng backgrounds, become more significant relative to the diminished statistical uncertainties of the full sample.